 The Ottawa workshop was held in response to a meeting held in August of 2018 in which the Hewlett Foundation convened a group of 18 leaders, including E4D’s Executive Director, who value the role of evidence in decision-making.
 The leaders – participating from more than half a dozen countries and various backgrounds and disciplines – came together to think about potential actions and activities that could advance the field of evidence-informed policymaking.

-Staff from the Hewlett Foundation captured the themes, ideas and questions that emerged from that meeting, which became the focus of a discussion paper "How Can We Advance the Field of Evidence-Informed Policymaking?".
+Staff from the Hewlett Foundation captured the themes, ideas and questions that emerged from that meeting, which became the focus of a discussion paper “How Can We Advance the Field of Evidence-Informed Policymaking?”.
 The Hewlett Foundation then sought feedback on the discussion paper, to aid them and/or future partners to work to advance the field of evidence-informed policymaking in a global way.
 The above-mentioned report from the Ottawa workshop responds to this discussion paper with the Canadian context in mind.
-The full report can be accessed here.
+Access the full report.

 *The Hewlett Foundation is a non-partisan, private charitable foundation based in the United States that advances ideas and supports institutions to promote a better world.
 Hewlett’s work on evidence-informed policymaking has primarily been through their program on Global Development and Population.
 They have funded projects aiming to improve country-level policy processes and systems that make evidence use integral to policy formulation, implementation, and monitoring, primarily with a focus on East and West Africa.